 Ecology and evolutionary biology offer a perspective on biology from the level of genes to communities of species.
-In the master's degree program, you can become familiar with a wide variety of topics in three areas: ecology, evolutionary biology, and conservation biology.
-The program is diverse and multidisciplinary: teaching is done with lectures, laboratory and computer training courses, interactive seminars, study tours and field courses.
-The field courses range from the northern subarctic region to tropical rainforests.
-The Centres of Excellence of Metapopulation Biology and Biological Interactions are located in our department.
+In the Master's programme in Ecology and Evolutionary Biology, you become familiar with a wide variety of topics in three areas: ecology, evolutionary biology and conservation biology.

 Ecology and evolutionary biology offer a perspective on biology from the level of genes to communities of species.

-In the master's degree program, you can become familiar with a wide variety of topics in three areas: ecology, evolutionary biology, and conservation biology.
-You can choose studies from any of these areas, as well as from other master's degree programs.
-The program is diverse and multidisciplinary: teaching is done with lectures, laboratory and computer training courses, interactive seminars, study tours and field courses.
+The programme is diverse and multidisciplinary: teaching is done with lectures, laboratory and computer training courses, interactive seminars, study tours and field courses.
 The field courses range from the northern subarctic region to tropical rainforests.

 Our wide expertise extends from molecular ecology to population and community biology.
 The Centres of Excellence of Metapopulation Biology and Biological Interactions are located in our department.

 Our programme offers you a wide range of options: evolutionary biology or genetics for those interested in ecological genetics and genomics, as well as the ability to take advantage of the high-quality molecular ecology and systematics laboratory; conservation biology for those interested in regional or global environmental problems; and ecological modelling skills for those interested in computational biology.
 Our training also offers Behavioural Ecology.